Skip to main content

 Overview

-In this tutorial, we'll guide you through on how to build a mini crime mystery VR experience, where we'll have the player hold a camera, find and take pictures of some evidence in order to reconstruct the events happened at the scene.
+In this tutorial, we'll guide you through how to build a mini crime mystery VR experience, where the player will hold a camera, find and take pictures of evidence in order to reconstruct the events that happened at the scene.

 Warning: Photosensitive seizure